anima-wg/brski-cloud/anima-brski-cloud.md

 Instead, in BRSKI it is assumed that the network to which the pledge connects belongs to the owner of the pledge and therefore network-supported discovery mechanisms can resolve generic, non-owner specific names to the owners Registrar.

-To support enrolment of pledges without such an owner based access network, the mechanisms of BRSKI Cloud are required which assume that Pledge and Registrar simply connect to the Internet.
+To support enrolment of pledges without such an owner based access network, the mechanisms of BRSKI Cloud are required which assume that pledge and Registrar simply connect to the Internet.
-The Internet ("Cloud") connected Registrar will then determine ownership of the Pledge and redirect the Pledge to its owners Registrar.
+The Internet ("Cloud") connected Registrar will then determine ownership of the pledge and redirect the pledge to its owners Registrar.

 This work is in support of {{BRSKI, Section 2.7}}, which describes how a pledge